pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_files.md

 # File Sharing API for Objective-C SDK

-Upload and share files up to 5 MB.
-Uploading to a channel stores the file and publishes a file event containing file ID, filename, and optional description. sendFileWithRequest handles upload and then internally calls publishFileMessageWithRequest to publish the file message.
+Upload and share files up to 5 MB on PubNub.
+When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.

 ## Send file

-Uploads the file to a specified channel and publishes a file message about it.
+Uploads a file to a channel and publishes a file message.
+Internally calls publishFileMessageWithRequest to announce the uploaded file.

 ### Method(s)